What is Keyman Insurance:

 - Max. age at entry – 65 years.

 - Copy of Memorandum & Articles of Association

 - Copies of Audited Balance.
-Sheet and P&L A/Cs for previous 3 years
+Sheet and P&L A/Cs for the previous 3 years

-- Certified true copy of board resolution passed in the Meeting of Board of Directors containing following information:
+- A certified true copy of the board resolution passed in the Meeting of the Board of Directors containing the following information:

 - Sum assured desired

-- Name & sig. of the person who is authorised to complete proposal papers
+- Name & sig. of the person who is authorized to complete proposal papers

-- The use of seal of the company
+- The use of the seal of the company

-4. Key man Questionnaire is to be completed in the persons hand format and the same is to be signed by the authorised person under the seal of the Company
+4. Keyman Questionnaire is to be completed in the person’s hand format, and the same is to be signed by the authorized person under the seal of the Company

 5. Copies of I.T.returns of the Co. for proceeding 3 yrs